-Along the reinforced concrete slab approaches, the bent caps have been extended and tied to new 48-inch diameter steel piles that have been installed to strengthen the bridge.
+Along the reinforced concrete slab approaches, the bent caps have been extended and tied to new 48inch diameter steel piles that have been installed to strengthen the bridge.
 Bent cap extensions along the east and west trestle approach are now complete.

 Concrete has been placed and installation of jacking frames is complete at all of the 16 piers.
-The isolation bearing installation at piers 16 through 22 and piers 26 through 31 is complete.
-In addition, five bearings at pier 25 and 25 were installed, which totals 83 out of 96 bearings installed.
+The isolation bearing installation is complete at all piers.
+The bridge is now fully supported by the new bearings at all locations.

 Work at the pumping plant is substantially complete.
 Fender rehabilitation work is ongoing at piers 23 and 24.
 Pier footing overlay concrete has been placed at piers 17 through 30.
+Removal of all 63 spans of the Ravenswood Pier has been completed.